-- Physical intimacy No student will engage in any type of intimate contact with another. - Gross disrespect No student shall show disrespect to another student or driver by use of vulgar and profane language, indecent exposure, etc. - 3.
-Willful disobedience No student shall willfully fail to comply with any request by school personnel or the driver regarding safety on the bus and the protection of other persons or property. - 4.
-Bus privileges No student shall ride his/her assigned bus or any other school bus within the system after the principal has suspended riding privileges. - 5.
-Tobacco products No student shall possess or use a tobacco product on or around the bus or in the bus parking lot. - 7.
-Safety equipment No student shall tamper with emergency exits, bus equipment, or deface a bus in any manner. - 8.
+- 1. Physical intimacy No student will engage in any type of intimate contact with another. - Gross disrespect No student shall show disrespect to another student or driver by use of vulgar and profane language, indecent exposure, etc. - 3.
+Willful disobedience No student shall willfully fail to comply with any request by school personnel or the driver regarding safety on the bus and the protection of other persons or property.

+- Bus privileges No student shall ride his/her assigned bus or any other school bus within the system after the principal has suspended riding privileges. - 5.
+Tobacco products No student shall possess or use a tobacco product on or around the bus or in the bus parking lot. - 6.
 Safety equipment No student shall tamper with emergency exits, bus equipment, or deface a bus in any manner.